splintercommunity/splinter-docs/docs/0.7/concepts/security_considerations.md

 ## Smart Permissions for Organizations and Agents with Pike

-Pike is a smart contract in Hyperledger Grid that handles organization and identity permissions with Sawtooth Sabre.
+Pike is a smart contract in Grid that handles organization and identity permissions with Sawtooth Sabre.
 Pike provides organization-specific business logic for agents (actors within the organization) and roles (sets of permissions).